 Smoking meat can be a tedious and thankless chore sometimes.
 The results are amazing, it can’t be denied.
-There is nothing like biting into that first juicy, smoky, delicious bite of brisket or ribs after cooking it low and low for hours.
+There is nothing like biting into that first juicy, smoky, delicious bite of brisket or ribs after cooking it for hours.
 The anticipation has built for so long the payoff is well worth it.

 But it’s time consuming and stressful in some ways, especially when you need to make the choice between sleeping soundly or not ruining your meat.